CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/creating-cross-data-center-firewall-policies.md

   ![Navigate to Firewall](../../images/firewall.png)

-4. Select **Either** the source or destination CenturyLink Cloud Data Center node (as policies when applied are two-way rules).
+4. Select **Either** the source or destination Lumen Cloud Data Center node (as policies when applied are two-way rules).
 Next, choose to the **Cross Data Center** tab.

   ![cross DC tab](../../images/creating-cross-data-center-firewall-policies-04.png)